Topological modes and spectral flows in inhomogeneous PT-symmetric continuous media: Abstract

 \section{Abstract}

-In Hermitian continuous media, the spectral-flow index of topological edge modes is linked to the bulk topology via index theorem.
-However, most inhomogeneous continuous media in classical fluids and plasmas are non-Hermitian.
-We show that the connection between topological edge modes and bulk topology still exists in these non-Hermitian continuous media if the systems are PT-symmetric and asymptotically Hermitian.
-The theoretical framework developed is applied to the Hall magnetohydrodynamic model to identify a topological edge mode called topological Alfv\'{e}n-sound wave in magnetized plasmas.
+In classical Hermitian continuous media, the spectral-flow index of topological modes is linked to the bulk topology via index theorem.
+However, the interface between two bulks is usually non-Hermitian due to the inhomogeneities of system parameters.
+We show that the connection between topological modes and bulk topology still exists despite the non-Hermiticity at the interface if the system is endowed with PT symmetry.
+The theoretical framework developed is applied to the Hall magnetohydrodynamic model to identify a topological mode called topological Alfv\'{e}n-sound wave in magnetized plasmas.